Last Updated on March 13, 2023 by Editor

-Johnson City, TN is surprisingly close to various points in the Southeast.
+Johnson City, TN is surprisingly close to various points in the Southeast, and only a 2-hour drive from the Cades Cove Loop of the Great Smoky Mountains.
 It’s a 40-minute drive from the Virginia border, an hour from Asheville, NC, and about a 4-hour drive from Nashville.

 Three cities–Johnson City, Bristol, and Kingsport–form the Tri-Cities region, making it the fifth largest in Tennessee.
 But even so, that’s about half a million residents in an area blessed by the mountains, lakes, and valleys of the Appalachians and nearby Blue Ridge Mountains.

 The Watauga River (popular with fishermen) flows through city limits, and Nolichucky River (known for top-notch whitewater rafting) is accessed within 20 miles of Johnson City.

 Not surprisingly, many of the most popular Johnson City attractions are in the Great Outdoors.
 We’ve sampled a few here, and you can find even more in the Johnson City Outdoor Guide.

 The newest city park, King Commons is a 3-acre playland replete with walking trails, colorful light displays, children’s natural adventure park, and the landmark Johnson City sign.

 In 2016, the old U-Haul sign that rose above downtown Johnson City was scheduled to be demolished, but concerned citizens rallied to keep the historic landmark.
 Now the 60-foot-tall sign greets visitors with the three-star symbol of the Tri-Cities region.

 WALK: FOUNDERS PARK